 Today, on Martyrs' Day, as we commemorate his death anniversary, we honour all the brave men & women, who, along with Mahatma Gandhi, fought for & laid down their lives for India's freedom.#MahatmaGandhi pic.twitter.com/DujcodNtlT

 Mahatma Gandhi (Mohandas Karamchand Gandhi) is also known as "Bapu" or "Rashtrpita" and "The Father of Nation".
 The ideals of Mahatma Gandhi were Ahimsa (non-violence) and Satya (truth).
-He not only contributed to India's freedom struggle but also inspired people across the world and raise the voice against discrimination of caste, colour, religion.
+He not only contributed to India's freedom struggle but also inspired people across the world and raise their voices against discrimination of caste, colour, religion.
 He was a simple man with vast ideas and he always gives a message to others that "Be the change you wish to see in the world".